moznion/mudy-blues/README.md

 # mudy-bluez (mbz)

-HTTP request re-player and the response verifier.
+HTTP request re-player and the response verifier, based on packet capturing.

 ## Usage